DavisVaughan/2019-useR-workshop-design-for-humans/README.md

       - What should the `type` be?
       - `new_data`
       - Each `type` should have its own implementation
+      - Return the correct number of rows
+          - Case study of situations where this doesn’t happen
   - Low level predict implementations
       - Classification
           - Might have `"class"` or `"prob"` `type`